 Liz cheekily comments, ‘I can guess that due to that restriction, you couldn’t take out Mum for dates.’
 We all laugh but honestly, her statement has an element of truth in it and I delve in to answer her, ‘Hahaha, Liz, Liz, Liz.
 Remember how I had told you that I thought schools would only be closed for a period of around 1 month, the then Cabinet Secretary for Education announced that the academic year 2020 was null and that schools would resume in 2021.
 However, colleges, universities and other tertiary institutions were allowed to conduct online classes.
 Online classes were simply a pandemic within a pandemic!”
 ‘How now Dad?
 I prefer online classes, only that we can’t have horse riding virtually.
 If I had an option, I would have all my classes virtually.’
 Karimi says.

 Wanjiru quickly comments, ‘That must have been a really tough time!’
 “You can say that again!” my wife replies.
 I add, ‘The virus disrupted our normal way of life in every known way.
 It slowed down the economy.
-Companies closed, people lost their jobs.
+Companies closed and people lost their jobs.
 It was really bad.
 Airports and airstrips were closed.’
-“So, what happened when it was declared that the country was virus free?”
+“So, what happened when it was declared that the country was virus-free?”
 Wanjiru asks.
-I look up, shake my head, close my eyes and say, ‘We gathered in groups and threw up our masks the way graduants throw their caps on their graduation day.
+I look up, shake my head, close my eyes, and say, ‘We gathered in groups and threw up our masks the way graduates throw their caps on their graduation day.
 We were so happy.
 We felt as if we had been born again, literally.’